 So let’s take a look here at how to fix these Mail issues so you can get everything operating exactly how you’d like to and take advantage of everything else Big Sur has to offer.

-Why Am I Experiencing Mail App Issues after Installing macOS Big Sur?
+Mail App Issues after Installing macOS Big Sur

 There have been several different issues reported with the Mail app after installing macOS Big Sur.

-Some people are experiencing outgoing mail not being delivered, while others are noticing that IMAP will time out when you attempt to login.
+Some people are experiencing outgoing mail not being delivered, while others are noticing that IMAP will time out when they attempt to log in.

 If you are experiencing any of these issues, or others related to the Mail app, it can be caused by bugs that still need to be worked out by Apple developers.